jcgneto/CV/README.md

 # Education

 Ph.D.
-Food Science and Technology (with a minor in Statistics), University of Nebraska, 2016
+Food Science and Technology (with a minor in Statistics), University of Nebraska-Lincoln, 2016
 M.S.
 Veterinary Microbioloy, Iowa State University, 2012
 B.S.
 Computer Science, University of the People, *in progress*
 B.S.
 Doctor in Veterinary Medicine, Federal University of Lavras, Brazil, 2007

+# Academic appointments

+2018-present    Postdoctoral researcher in Microbial genomics and epidemiology, University of Nebraska-Lincoln
+2017-2018       Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center